 The topics covered cut across ESG areas, with particular reference to environmental and social issues such as EU Taxonomy and the UN 2030 Agenda, sustainable finance, Net-Zero and the circular economy, diversity and inclusion, remote working and welfare.
-In 2023, a new collection of mandatory training modules on the Group Code of Ethics was published, following the update of the document.
 The cycle of meetings dedicated to Diversity & Inclusion (D&I) issues, which started in 2022 and has now become a consolidated format, also continued.
 During the year, some webinars were held dedicated to topics such as "Disability and Work", "Body Positivity" and "Inclusive Parenting".